jimhigson/oboe.js/writing/main/5_Implementation.md

 from Underscore.js.
 I suspect, however, that hashing the cache parameters might be slower than performing the matching.
-Although the parameters are all immutable and could in theory be hashed by object identity, in practice there is no way to access an object id from inside the language so any hash function for a node parsed out of JSON would have to walk the entire subtree rooted from that node.
+Although the parameters are all immutable and could in theory be hashed by object identity, in practice there is no way to access an object ID from inside the language so any hash function for a node parsed out of JSON would have to walk the entire subtree rooted from that node.
 Current Javascript implementations also make it difficult to manage caches in